 - Stable and Very Hard Outsoles

-- Outsoles are generally made with a very tough and compression limiting rubber.
+- Outsoles are generally made with very tough and compression-limiting rubber.

 - Additional Mid-Foot Security